Creating Eclipse by A.D. Cook

 Canvas Wrap Article, November 2004

-Welcome to CANVAS WRAP, and ongoing series of step-by-step instructional articles on the art of airbrushing as fine art.
+Welcome to CANVAS WRAP and my ongoing series of step-by-step instructional articles on the art of airbrushing as fine art.
 CANVAS WRAP will present a “no secrets” approach in these articles.
-If I’ve done it I’ll show it, and if I know it I’ll share it.
-Most projects featured here will be demonstrated on prepared canvas, but most processes will be applicable to the illustration board as well.
-For those of you desiring to work on a smooth canvas surface, I’ve written and posted an article on my web site titled “Creating The Perfect Ultra-Smooth Canvas For Airbrush“.
+If I’ve done it, I’ll show it, and if I know it, I’ll share it.
+Most projects featured here will be demonstrated on a prepared canvas, but most processes will also apply to the illustration board.
+For those desiring to work on a smooth canvas surface, I’ve written and posted an article on my website titled Creating The Perfect Ultra-Smooth Canvas For Airbrush.

 My recent series of paintings have been life-size and larger figurative paintings.
-In my recent painting titled Eclipse (36” x 36”), I’ve stayed with a monochromatic theme of blues, and our figure is painted a bit larger than life-size.
-In our first installment of CANVAS WRAP, we’re going to start at the beginning of a painting, rather than focus on just specific items.
-Over the course of the next few articles, we’ll focus on individual components and discuss the workings of other parts of the human figure; hands, torso, hair, and touch base regarding various textures.
-I photograph all my own reference materials and subject matter – in this case, our model Lynsey in front of a prop I created by cutting a circle in a piece of black Gatorboard.
+In my recent painting titled Eclipse (36″ x 36″, I’ve stayed with a monochromatic theme of blues, and our figure is painted a bit larger than life-size.
+In our first installment of CANVAS WRAP, we’re going to start at the beginning of a painting rather than focus on specific items.
+Throughout the following few articles, we’ll focus on individual components and discuss the workings of other parts of the human figure; hands, torso, hair, and touch base regarding various textures.
+I photograph all my reference materials and subject matter – in this case, our model Lynsey in front of a prop I created by cutting a circle in a piece of black Gatorboard.
 From those, I chose my final painting reference image.
-The color photo has been manipulated on the computer and I’ve decided to paint her in blue-violet hues.
-Once I’m happy with what I see on screen I print it out as a large-high-quality print that I will refer to as I paint, and also as a smaller print that will fit in my projector.
-The transfer of the image to canvas is pretty straight forward, but at the same time, it’s important to get it right.
+The computer manipulated the color photo, and I decided to paint her in blue-violet hues.
+Once I’m happy with what I see on screen, I print it out as a large-high-quality print that I will refer to as I paint and also as a smaller print that will fit in my projector.
+The transfer of the image to canvas is pretty straightforward, but at the same time, it’s essential to get it right.
 I project my image onto the canvas and draw her lightly with a blue watercolor pencil.
-I always try to draw the image with a pencil that is closest to the color I intend on painting.
-Watercolor pencils are my preferred option because they tend to disappear when painted over, they’re easily erased, and they’re compatible with acrylic-based paints (as opposed to lead or wax-based pencils).
-Take your time in the drawing process to make sure you draw everything that is important, but at the same time try not to draw so much that it becomes a drawing.
-I try to include some light shading as reference points in areas where there are no distinct lines.
+I always try to remove the image with a pencil closest to the color I intend to paint.
+Watercolor pencils are my preferred option because they tend to disappear when painted over, are easily erased, and are compatible with acrylic-based paints (as opposed to lead or wax-based pencils).
+Take your time in the drawing process to make sure you draw everything important, but at the same time, try not to remove so much that it becomes a drawing.
+I try to include some light shading as reference points in areas with no distinct lines.

 IIt’salways easier to darken later.

 I wanted the area behind our lovely lady to have a winter-like feeling.
-To achieve this, I start by airbrushing a blend of my blue – darker in the upper right-hand corner fading to lighter in the bottom left-hand corner.
-This is all painted with an HP-C, working slowing to keep the color light.
-Next, I lay the painting on the floor and randomly disperse lentils.
+To achieve this, I start by airbrushing a blend of my blue – darker in the upper right-hand corner, fading to lighter in the bottom left-hand corner.
+This is all painted with an HP-C, working slowly to keep the color light.
+Next, I lay the painting on the floor and randomly dispersed lentils.
 Now spray another gradation with the beans in place, but rather than spraying directly at the lentils, spray at an angle (again, this is something worth playing around with on scrap before jumping straight to your painting).

 The background is now finished and has a lot of impact on what is really a simple technique.
 Mixing up the textures adds flavor to your painting and keeps the viewer interested.

 First off, before I can start any spraying, I need to replace the acetate to protect the background and reveal the figure.
 The background acetate pieces are replaced before the figure pieces are removed.
-This is where the Sharpie “X” marks come in handy to keep everything in register.
+This is where the Sharpie marks come in handy to keep everything in register.
 Exact registration in acetate replacement is essential.
 If the acetate pieces are not replaced in their exact position, undesirable light and dark lines will appear in the painting, essentially outlining the figure.
 Once the pieces are in their proper position I can start spraying without the worry of affecting my background.

 I start off painting the figure with the same blue I used for the background.
 At this point, everything is airbrushed freehand using an Iwata Hi-Line HP-CH airbrush.
 My air pressure is set around 10-12 PSI, which creates a slightly grainy effect.
 I don’t want my skin to lack texture.
 Too smooth a skin surface and my model will look plastic and fake – too much and she’ll look rough and manly.
 A little experimenting on a piece of scrap paper will help to determine a desirable texture.
 Simply adjusting air pressure can create tremendous variations in sprayed textures.

 This is where saving all the acetate pieces come in handy.
 The original acetate pieces are trimmed as needed and positioned to create crisp edges and detail.
 At this point, I’m still keeping everything light.
 IIt’seasier to darken areas later.
 My goal here is to bring the color up globally, rather than completely finish any given area.
 By doing this, I’ll get a better idea overall of what everything looks like and can make adjustments accordingly.

 Artool Airbrush Templates are used to add crisp lines and bring out details as needed.
 Holding the shield away from the surface a little while spraying can create edges with a bit of softness to them, which tend to look more realistic than overly-crisp edges.
 It doesn’t take much.
-Simply holding the shield 1/8” to 1/4” away from the surface will change the edge considerably.
-I use “The Bird by Radu Vero” (RV-2), which happens to be one of my personal favorites for painting breast shapes.
+Simply holding the shield 1/8″ “to 1/4” “away from the surface will change the edge considerably.
+I use The Bird Shield by Radu Vero (RV-2), which happens to be one of my personal favorites for painting breast shapes.
 It’s perfect for the scale of my work.
 Using the shield’s different curves can create positive and negative shapes, which are desirable to create a convincing illusion – in this case, the inside and outside shapes of the breast line.
 I’ll use a lot of different Artool Airbrush Templates in the process of creating my paintings.
 I especially rely on the Freehand Match-Makers, designed by my buddy Michael Cacy.
 They make short work of painting hands and fingernails.

 There’s still a long way to go, but at this point, things are starting to shape up overall, so I’m going to take a break from spraying and pull out some erasers to establish some lighter detail areas.
 Creating these paintings is a process of applying and removing paint to adjust everything as needed.
 Erasers are especially useful in establishing variety by creating convincing textures.
 Some caution should be applied when using erasers; a little goes a long way, and it’s relatively easy to do damage if patience and restraint are ignored.
 Erase softly and work slowly.
-In the same way that more paint can be added, more can be removed later as needed, but we’ll want to be careful here to not add too much texture by erasing too much to fast.
+In the same way that more paint can be added, more can be removed later as needed, but we’ll want to be careful here to not add too much texture by erasing too much too fast.
 This shot shows a small sampling of the variety of erasers I use.

-Well… that’s it for this one.
+Well, that’s it for this one.
 Finishing the painting is simply more (lots more) of the same techniques as described above.
 Thanks for following.
 Click here for more details on Eclipse.